Sollumz/Sollumz/README.md

 ## Using the plugin
 See the [wiki](https://github.com/Skylumz/Sollumz/wiki) to get started.
 Make sure to read the wiki before posting an issue or asking questions!

+Github issues should only be related to issues with the plugin itself, if you are having an problem/error with importing/exporting certain items you can find the community help channel in the Sollumz discord to ask for help with this.

-Also see the Tutorials and Resources channels in the Sollumz Discord!
-(Linked Below)
+You can also find Tutorial and Resource channels in the [Sollumz Discord](https://discord.gg/bZuWBWaQBg)

 ## Features ##